ibexa/documentation-user/docs/shop_administration/manage_products.md

 - Checkbox
 - Color - presented as a hex value
 - Float - represents a number with fractions
-- Integer - represents a number without fractions
+- Integer - represents a number without fractions (a whole number)
 - Measurement (range) - measurement with a given unit and minimum/maximum values selectable per product type
 - Measurement (single) - measurement with a single value in given unit
 - Selection - one of a list of customizable options